-Take a look at the infographic below to see the trends that shaped the bridging finance market in the second quarter of 2018.
+Take a look at the infographic below to see the trends that shaped the bridging finance market in the first quarter of 2018.

 Joshua Elash, Director of Bridging Finance Lender, mtf, comments:

 “It is particularly interesting that pricing has remained stable, despite an increase in regulated lending.
 This suggests that the recent downward pressure on rates might be easing and in the unregulated space, going the opposite way.